mozilla-l10n/documentation/tools/pontoon/adding_new_project.md

 ```HTML
 Localization for the <a href="https://testpilot.firefox.com/experiments/min-vid">Min Vid add-on</a>.
 ```

+* Internal admin notes: use them e.g. for developer contacts and information that other PMs will find useful when covering for you.
+* Deadline: if available, enter project deadline in the YYYY-MM-DD format.
+* Priority: select priority level from one of the 5 levels available (Lowest, Low, Normal, High, Highest).
+* Contact: select the L10n driver in charge of the project, probably yourself.
+* External Resources: provide links to external resources like l10n preview environment.
+You need to enter the name and the URL for each resource.
+You can also pick one of the predefined names: Development site, Production site, Development build, Production build, Screenshots, Language pack.

 Click **SAVE PROJECT** at the bottom of the page, then click **SYNC** to run a test sync.
 In the [Sync log](https://mozilla-pontoon-staging.herokuapp.com/sync/log/) you should be able to see if it succeeded or failed.